At least 3 people are dead after an Amtrak train derailed in Montana - KVIA

 Authorities would not speak on the number of injured or the extent of their injuries.

-The incident occurred around 4 p.m. local time, and there were approximately 146 passengers and 16 crew members on board, Amtrak said in an additional statement Saturday night.
+There were approximately 141 passengers and 16 crew members on board, Amtrak said in an additional statement Sunday, clarifying previous figures provided.

-“Amtrak is working with the local authorities to transport injured passengers, and safely evacuate all other passengers,” the railway added.
-“Additional details will be provided as available.”
+“We are deeply saddened to learn local authorities are now confirming that three people have lost their lives as a result of this accident.
+There are also reported injuries among the passengers and crew members travelling on the train.
+Amtrak is working with the local authorities to transport those who were injured to medical care, and to safely evacuate everyone else at the scene,” said the statement.

+Amtrak has activated an Incident Response Team and “are sending emergency personnel and Amtrak leadership to the scene to help support our passengers, our employees and their families with their needs,” the statement said.

 Individuals with questions about their friends and family aboard the train should call 800-523-9101, the railway said.